harshavkumar/pointer_generator_model/README.md

   4. Again, I've previously mentioned how to make your own dataset out of your text file, you can use bin_vocab_creation.py file to do so!!!

-  5. it is decendent of the from TextSum Google Tensorflow Reasearch module[here](https://github.com/tensorflow/models/tree/master/research/textsum)
+  5. it is decendent of the from TextSum Google Tensorflow Reasearch module [here](https://github.com/tensorflow/models/tree/master/research/textsum)